SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 2

-This phrase covers ensuring access and rights to economic resources, natural resources, land, property and inheritance.
-The basic structure is action + access/rights + resources + women.
+This phrase covers ensuring women's access and rights to economic resources, natural resources, land, property and inheritance.
+The basic structure is _action + access/rights + resources + women_.

-"security" is used in phrases because otherwise there are many results about food security. "control" is also used in phrases as it was found to cause too much noise alone (works mentioning "control groups" or "asthma control" for example). `("of" NEAR/1 "assets")` is used to help filter out many works from business (e.g. return on assets).
+"security" is used only together with other terms, because otherwise there are many results about food security.
+The same applies to "control", as it was found to cause too much noise alone (works mentioning "control groups" or "asthma control" for example). `("of" NEAR/1 "assets")` is used to help filter out many works from business (e.g. return on assets).

+The string does find some results about access/barriers to medical care related to income, which somewhat outside of scope, but not completely.

 ```py
 TS=